 They use calls and songs to mark out their territory which means they need excellent hearing over long distances.

-Pied currawongs have a hook on their large beak to shred (pull apart) their prey.
+Pied currawongs have a hook on their large beak to pull apart and shred their prey.

 Pied currawongs are known to occasionally hunt in groups - in the air, in bushes and on the ground.
 Hunting in groups makes it easier to catch prey.
-If threatened, pied currawongs can use beak-snapping, dive-bombing and aerial pursuit to ward off enemies.
+If threatened, they can use beak-snapping, dive-bombing and aerial pursuit to ward off enemies.

-They have successfully adapted to living in suburban areas and as a result their numbers are growing.
-This is because food sources are abundant - both human and natural.
+Pied currawongs have successfully adapted to living in suburban areas and as a result their numbers are growing.
+In urban areas food sources are abundant - both human and natural.

 Pied currawongs build their nests in tree forks up to 25 metres from the ground.
 The pair collect sticks and twigs to make the nest.
 Females build the nests over a period of two weeks.
 They lay between two to four spotted eggs and sit on them for approximately 20 days during which time the males will feed them.
 Once hatched, both birds will feed the young chicks until they become independent several months later.
 Juveniles (baby currawongs) are greyish in colour and have black eyes.

 Predators of pied currawongs include brown snakes, lace monitors and carpet pythons.
-Pied currawongs also fall victim to parasitic birds called channel billed cuckoos.
-Parasitic birds lay their eggs in other bird’s nests and leave the hard work to the host bird!
+Pied currawongs also fall victim to parasitic birds such as channel billed cuckoos.
+Parasitic birds lay their eggs in other birds' nests and leave the hard work of rearing their young to the host bird.

 If it doesn’t have a white bottom it isn’t a pied currawong! - "Pied Currawong" by Tatters ✾ CC BY-SA 2.0 (cropped)